Have you any objective evidence to demonstrate such competence?

 Reason 4: To Secure the benefits of Good Auditing Techniques

-To thoroughly audit a QMS/EMS, it is necessary that internal auditors mimic the behaviour of CB auditors.
-External ISO auditors use many sources of information, which will vary depending on the scope and complexity of the audit, and may include the following:
+To thoroughly audit a QMS/EMS, it is necessary that internal auditors mimic the behavior of CB auditors.
+External ISO auditors use many sources of information, which will vary depending on the scope and complexity of the audit and may include the following:

-- documents, such as policy, objectives, plans, procedures, standards, instructions, licences and permits, specifications, drawings, contracts and orders;
+• documents, such as policy, objectives, plans, procedures, standards, instructions, licenses and permits, specifications, drawings, contracts, and orders;

-- records, such as inspection records, minutes of meetings, audit reports, records of monitoring programmes and the results of measurements;
+• records, such as inspection records, minutes of meetings, audit reports, records of monitoring programs and the results of measurements;

-- information on the auditee’s sampling programmes and on procedures for the control of sampling and measurement processes;
+• information on the auditee’s sampling programs and on procedures for the control of sampling and measurement processes;

 Reason 5: To Harvest Improvement Suggestions

-Internal audits offer convenient and relaxed opportunities for personnel at all levels and functions within the organisation to point out defects in systems and procedures.
-They also suggest many small improvements (and occasionally a major improvement) to management systems.
+Internal audits offer convenient and relaxed opportunities for personnel at all levels and functions within the organization to point out defects in systems and procedures.
+They also suggest many small improvements (and occasionally major improvements) to management systems.

-By capturing, reviewing and implementing these suggestions, you help ensure the robustness of the QMS/EMS.
-And every non-conformance avoided represents a real saving of time, money and other resources.
+By capturing, reviewing, and implementing these suggestions, you help ensure the robustness of the QMS/EMS.
+Every non-conformance avoided represents a real saving of time, money, and other resources.

 It is only with trained internal auditors familiar with these methods that your organization can benefit.